Client found with one MDMA tablet at a Mardi Gras after-party

-It is alleged ST denied drug possession and stated he might have been around people who were administering drugs on Mardi Gras.
-Upon the police searching ST, one MDMA tablet was located in his left short pocket sealed in a drug bag.
+Police allege ST denied drug possession and stated he might have been around people who were administering drugs on Mardi Gras.
+Upon the police searching ST, they found one MDMA tablet in his left short pocket sealed in a drug bag.
 ST was then arrested by police.
 Following this, ST maintained his innocence stating he didn’t know the drug was in his pocket.

 O’Brien Criminal and Civil Solicitors successfully represented ST at Downing Centre Local Court in Sydney’s CBD.

-On his instructions, we confirmed a plea of guilty to a single charge of drug possession for 1 causal of MDMA, and proceeded to sentence.
+On his instructions, we confirmed a plea of guilty to a single charge of drug possession for 1 capsule of MDMA, and proceeded to sentence.

 - the small quantity of the drug,

 - early guilty plea,